nicolezattarin/nicolezattarin/README.md

 - 📚 Studying MSc in Physics of Data at the University of Padova
 - ⚛️ Currently working on QML classification of jet images
 - 👩🏻‍💻 Interested in AI, Quantum technologies and Quantum ML
-- 🔥 Fan facts: passionate about arts and F1
+- 🔥 Fan facts: passionate about arts and obsessed with F1

 Contact: nicole.zattarin@gmail.com